 I enjoy work in the lab, and I continue to do what I enjoy, including high-throughput assays of tissue factor, factor VII, and factor X (photo), enabled by research in my laboratory (Carson, 1985).
 The rationale for the continuous chomogenic assay is summarized at this link.

 My interest in tissue factor and the initiation of blood coagulation began with my post-doctoral work at Yale Medical School (Carson and Konigsberg, 1980).
 I remain interested in blood coagulation, but most of my current research is focused on group B coxsackieviruses and their receptor(s) (Carson, Chapman, and Tracy, 1997; Carson, Chapman, Hafenstein, and Tracy, 2011) The group B coxsackieviruses can cause serious infections of the heart (myocarditis), pancreas (pancreatitis, and possibly diabetes), and brain (encephalitis), and can be particularly dangerous in babies.
-The medical significance and current research on these viral infections are described at the Enterovirus Research Group website at The University of Nebraska Medical Center and in a recent monograph (Volume 323 of Current Topics in Microbiology and Immunology; Tracy, Oberste, Drescher, ed., Springer-Verlag, Berlin 2008).
-My current research investigates molecules that bind group B coxsackieviruses, their effects on virus viability, and how they alter the interaction of the viruses with the CAR (coxsackievirus and adenovirus receptor) and with cells.
+The medical significance and current research on these viral infections are described at the Enterovirus Research Group website at The University of Nebraska Medical Center and in Volume 323 of Current Topics in Microbiology and Immunology; Tracy, Oberste, Drescher, ed., Springer-Verlag, Berlin 2008.
+My current research investigates molecules that bind group B coxsackieviruses, their effects on virus viability, and how they alter the interaction of the viruses with the CAR (coxsackievirus and adenovirus receptor) and with cells (Organtini et al, 2014 and Carson, 2014).
 I am increasingly curious about selective pressures that drive these viruses to bind molecules other than the CAR (Carson, Chapman, Hafenstein, and Tracy, 2011).

 Dr. Sam Pirruccello and I coordinate four hours of lectures in the Hematology/ Oncology Core of the second year medical school curriculum.
 I teach the fundamental biochemistry of blood coagulation, fibrinolysis, and their regulation.
 This introduces the students to platelets, enzymes, cofactors, inhibitors, and other proteins that participate in hemostasis, and the basic principles involved in regulation (e.g. activation, feedback loops, inhibition).
 This prepares them with the vocabulary and concepts necessary to appreciate Dr. Pirruccello's lectures on clinical bleeding and clinical thrombosis.
 I use advanced versions of my lectures in continuing education for pathology residents.